feyzadevops/Soroban-Automation/README.md

 # Soroban-Automation

 ## Overview
-**Soroban-Automation** is a comprehensive automation framework designed to simplify and streamline the lifecycle management of smart contracts on the Stellar blockchain using Ansible.
-Whether you're a seasoned developer or new to Soroban and smart contracts, Soroban-Automation provides an intuitive and efficient platform to automate the setup, deployment, monitoring, management, security, and infrastructure of your smart contracts.
+**Soroban-Automation** Soroban-Automation is a versatile automation platform built to optimize and simplify the complete lifecycle management of smart contracts on the Stellar blockchain through the use of Ansible.
+Whether you're an experienced developer or just beginning with Soroban and smart contracts, Soroban-Automation offers a user-friendly and efficient framework to automate tasks such as setting up, deploying, monitoring, managing, and securing your smart contracts.

-In addition to managing smart contracts, Soroban-Automation integrates security solutions like **FreeIPA** for user authentication and **pfSense** with **Suricata** and **Snort** for network security.
+Moreover, Soroban-Automation includes advanced security integrations, such as FreeIPA for user authentication and pfSense with Suricata and Snort for enhanced network security, offering a holistic approach to both contract management and infrastructure protection.

 ## Features
 - **Automated Environment Setup**: Quickly configure your development environment for smart contract and security management.